CMAP-REPOS/LUI-wiki/1100_Residential.md

 dormitories would appear in Educational Facilities.

 **The difference between single-family and multi-family:**

-*Single-Family Residential* includes all single-family housing, as well as multi-unit structures (i.e. townhomes and duplexes) whose units do not share a common entryway, but rather, each unit has a separate front entrance.
+-   *Single-Family Residential* includes all single-family housing, as well as multi-unit structures (i.e. townhomes and duplexes) whose units do not share a common entryway, but rather, each unit has a separate front entrance.
 Residential parcels in established neighborhoods with no structures are included, with the RESUNIT count set to zero.

-*Multi-Family Residential* includes multiple-unit residential buildings with a common entryway.
+-   *Multi-Family Residential* includes multiple-unit residential buildings with a common entryway.
 Includes retirement complexes (except nursing homes), as well as two-flats, three-flats, condominiums and cooperatives.
 Also includes SROs (buildings with single-room occupancy).
     With two-flats and three-flats, while each unit may have a separate front entrance, the fact that one unit is on top of another unit puts it in the multi-family classification.

-**NOTE:** IF one parcel should happen to have BOTH single-family AND multi-family residential units in the SAME parcel, then go with the concept of coding to the more ACTIVE land use which in this case would be Multi-family Residential.
+**NOTE:** If one parcel should happen to have BOTH single-family AND multi-family residential units in the SAME parcel, then go with the concept of coding to the more ACTIVE land use which in this case would be multi-family Residential.

 **AS OF THE 2015 INVENTORY we are attempting to assign residential unit estimates to every residential parcel, meaning:**